 As I am sure you’ll agree, Forrest is a fascinating character.
 So, from time to time I would check on what new thing Forrest was up to by Googling his name or getting an update from Crayton.
 Such was the case in November of 2010 when I heard about Forrest’s latest book and the hidden treasure chest.

 Immediately, I started making my plans to go look for the treasure.
 My search area was likely covered in snow so I decided to wait until spring to head out.
 I made my first trip out in May of 2011.
-When I got home, treasure-less, I decided to email Forrest and tell him of my adventure.
-I had really enjoyed the hunt and saw places I never expected to see on the expedition.
+I decided to email Forrest and tell him of my adventures while I was out there.
 I also saw a problem looming.
-I knew there was a good possibility that Crayton might have mentioned my name to Forrest over the years that we had worked together.
-I figured that if Forrest knew I was searching and recognized my name he might assume that I was getting inside information from Crayton.
-I wasn’t but Forrest might not know that.
+I knew there was a good possibility that Crayton had mentioned my name to Forrest over the years that we had worked together.
+I figured that if Forrest knew I was searching and recognized my unusual name he might assume that I was getting inside information from Crayton.
+I wasn’t, but Forrest might not know that.
 Things began to feel gummy around the edges.

 So I created a new email account and took on the name of Mike.
 This concern of course was all in my head because as Forrest has repeatedly stated “No one knows where the treasure is hidden except me.”
 In fact, Forrest has specifically said that his friends and family are all welcome to search for the treasure because only Forrest knows where its at.

 Then the unexpected happened.
-Forrest wrote back that a TV news guy (Gadi Schwartz from KOB-TV) wanted to hang out with a hunter and would it be okay if he followed me around when I returned.
+Forrest wrote back that a TV news guy (Gadi Schwartz from KOB-TV) wanted to hang out with a searcher and would it be okay if he followed me around when I returned for a TV story about the treasure hunt.
 Yikes!!!
 Does this mean Forrest thinks I’ll find it?
 Am I that close?
 Or does he suspect I am not really Mike and he’s trying to smoke me out?
 Or is my spot so far away that its no problem for the news guy and the rest of the known world to see my useless spot?
 If I say I don’t want to have Gadi along will it screw up my email relationship with Forrest?…turmoil.
 I hate turmoil.

 There were all sorts of reasons to stay Mike and all sorts of reasons to fess-up and continue the search as Dal.
 I was stuck but decided to move the question to the background because I didn’t have to worry about it until I met Gadi in New Mexico.